open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/pulsar.md

 - The `subscription_initial_position` configurable determines where the data plugin starts receiving messages from.
 Valid values are `earliest` (default) and `latest`: `earliest` makes the plugin consume all available messages, `latest` will consume messages published after it has subscribed.

-The default values for these three configuration options ensure that **each instance** of Enterprise OPA that's consuming a Pulsar topic will get **all the messages**.
+The default values for these three configuration options ensure that **each instance** of EOPA that's consuming a Pulsar topic will get **all the messages**.
 If this is not desired for your use case, you can tweak the settings.